• Blog

 Insomnitol

 Insomnitol is a dietary supplement, a vegan product containing essential constituents.
 It is beneficial for changing time zones when sleep can be disturbed for a few days.
 You can read about Insomnitol here.
 This product is harmless, without side effects.
 I used it a few times, and it worked like a charm.
-No sleepness after waking up or addiction.
+No sleep after waking up or addiction.

 Herbs